Get a Toolkit to create your own solos

 This is a totally practical and ‘hands on’ workshop with loads of time to play and jam with others.
 Ian will bring his years of experience of writing and recording original music and playing/performing live to these workshops.

-This 2 day workshop is designed to continue our introduction to how you can create your own solos, how to know what to play and when.
+This 2 day workshop is designed to show you how you can create your own solos, how to know what to play and when.
 PLUS we will be looking at how YOU can bring your scales and licks to life!
 Discover many of the classic techniques you can use to turn your stale scale lines into singing and lyrical solos!

 Ian’s Biography: